top of page

 Food

 You can burn around 400-600 calories an hour when hiking in the hills, so it's essential to replace these, as being hungry can lead to an accident, just like being dehydrated and cold.
 Take plenty of snacks.
-There are a lot of energy bars/protein bars etc., on the market, and ideally, do not rely on sweets and chocolate as they are fast-acting energy, and you lose it quickly.
-Also do not forget to take lunch if you are out for the day, in winter I will also take a flask of something warm like soup.
+There are a lot of energy bars/protein bars, etc., on the market, and ideally, do not rely on sweets and chocolate as they are fast-acting energy, and you lose it quickly.
+Also, do not forget to have lunch if you are out for the day.
+In winter, I will also have a flask of something warm, like soup.
 For wild camping, you will need a meal you can heat up once at camp and a breakfast of some kind.
 The dehydrated meals are the best, and I love the Real Turmat ones; they are typically the most expensive, but they taste the best.

 Water